LGI Homes Announces its Newest - GuruFocus.com

-VICTORVILLE, Calif., Aug.
-15, 2022 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) today announced the opening of a new community in the Riverside, California market, Desert Willow Village.
-This incredible community offers homebuyers a variety of new homes with spacious layouts and upgraded interiors, all surrounded by breathtaking views.
+DICKSON, Tenn., Aug.
+17, 2022 (GLOBE NEWSWIRE) -- LGI Homes, Inc. ( LGIH) today announced the opening of a new community in the Nashville, Tennessee market, West Hills.
+This beautiful community is surrounded by wooded scenery and is located minutes from popular area amenities.

-New homes at Desert Willow Village range from an expansive 3-bedroom home with a large family room to a beautiful 5-bedroom home with a covered porch and patio.
-Every new home includes LGI Homes’ CompleteHome™ interior package.
-A full suite of energy-efficient Whirlpool® appliances, including the refrigerator, dazzling granite countertops, designer wood cabinets with crown molding detail, LED flush mount ENERGY STAR lighting and luxury vinyl plank flooring are just a few of the remarkable upgrades included in these homes.
-Additionally, energy-saving features come built into these homes such as programmable thermostats, double-pane Low-E vinyl windows and included solar panels.

-Desert Willow Village is centrally located in San Bernardino County between US-395 and I-15, providing quick access to the employers and area attractions offered nearby.
-Just outside the community, there is the Mall of Victor Valley, a bustling center filled with a wide array of shopping, dining and entertainment opportunities.
-A few minutes away, there are two large family-focused entertainment centers, Monarch Fun Zone and Scandia Family Fun Center.
-There are also many parks near this community such as Sunset Ridge Park, Mesa Linda Park, Hesperia Community Park, and Mojave Narrows Regional Park.
+West Hills is ideally located in Dickson, a family-oriented town with a strong sense of community.
+This remarkable neighborhood is located off Highway 70 and Highway 385, providing quick access to the top employers and area attractions nearby.
+Just outside the community is Henslee Park, a newly-renovated community park with a splash pad, dog park, playground, and open green space.
+Down the street is Buckner Park, featuring baseball fields, tennis courts, playgrounds, soccer fields, batting cages, a disc golf course, an aquatic facility, an arboretum, and a wildlife area.
+Minutes away from the community are other exciting area attractions such as Historic Downtown Dickson, the Grand Old Hatchery Music Venue, the Dickson County Farmers Market, and the Roxy Movie Theater.

+West Hills offers two new floor plans ranging from 1,587 square feet to over 2,100 square feet, both with 3 bedrooms, 2.5 baths, and spacious family rooms.
+Every new home includes the coveted CompleteHome™ interior package, providing upgrades like luxury vinyl plank flooring, a full suite of energy-efficient Whirlpool® appliances, dazzling granite countertops, and designer wood cabinets with crown molding detail, all at no additional cost.
+Paired with these spectacular upgrades, the new homes at West Hills also showcase covered porches, large bedrooms, and open-concept layouts.
+Both two-story floor plans are available for quick move-in at this community.

+"We are excited to open our newest community in the Nashville market.
+West Hills offers safety and privacy for families that are looking for all the amenities, as well as a short commute to downtown," said Christian LeMere, Vice President of Operations for LGI Homes.

-New homes at Desert Willow Village are priced from the $440s.
-For additional information or to schedule a tour, interested homebuyers are encouraged to call (866) 889-5218 ext 1126 or visit LGIHomes.com/DesertWillowVillage.
+New homes at West Hills are priced from the $290s.
+For additional information or to schedule a tour, interested homebuyers are encouraged to call 888-973-4260 ext 958 or visit LGIHomes.com/WestHills.

 About LGI Homes, Inc.